 Dr. Evans serves on the board of the American Society for Public Administration (ASPA) Section for Women in Public Administration and on the board of the ASPA Section on Ethics and Integrity in Governance.
 She is also an active member of the Association for Research on Nonprofit Organizations and Voluntary Action’s Section on Values, Religion, Altruism, and Drawbacks.

-Dr. Horne is UC Foundation Associate Professor of Public Administration and MPA Program Coordinator.
+Dr. Horne is Dalton Roberts Associate Professor of Public Administration and MPA Program Coordinator.
 He holds a Ph.D. from the Georgia Institute of Technology and Georgia State University Joint Program in Public Policy and a Master of Science in Social Work from University of Tennessee in Knoxville.
-Dr. Horne’s research focuses on the government-nonprofit relationship, and his work has been published in Nonprofit and Voluntary Sector Quarterly, Evaluation Review, Administration and Society, Journal of Nonprofit Management, Journal of Public Affairs Education, and International Journal of Public Administration.
-Dr. Horne also conducts program evaluations for nonprofit organizations in the fields of informal science education, youth development, and college access.
+Dr. Horne’s research focuses on the government-nonprofit relationship, and his work has been published in Nonprofit and Voluntary Sector Quarterly, Evaluation Review, Administration and Society, Journal of Nonprofit Management, Journal of Public Affairs Education, Journal of Nonprofit Education and Leadership, and International Journal of Public Administration.
+Dr. Horne also conducts program evaluations for nonprofit organizations in the fields of informal science education, youth development, senior services, and college access.
 He teaches graduate and undergraduate courses in applied research methods, public policy, program planning and evaluation, and nonprofit management and supervises the graduate and undergraduate internship programs.

 Prior to coming to UTC, Dr. Horne served on the public administration faculty at Kennesaw State University and conducted research with the Applied Research Center and Nonprofit Studies Program at Georgia State University.